Browse our services:

 International Travel and Health

 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) web site.
-Their 2004 publication International Travel and Health can only be read online.
+Their 2010 publication International Travel and Health may be downloaded as a PDF in its entirety (3.16MB) or one chapter at a time, and is also available for purchase (soft cover, 250 pages, U.S. $30.00).

 At the present time, there are no vaccination requirements for any international travelers headed to France.
 However, yellow fever vaccination certificates are required for certain overseas departments (such as French Guiana), while they may be required in others (French Polynesia, Guadeloupe, etc.) only if travelers are coming from infected areas.